singhsahilzeeve/Zeeve-read-the-docs/source/Coreum.md

 > * **Commission Max.
 Change Rate**: The maximum commission change rate percentage (per day).
 > * **Website**: Website you want to be reflected in the.
 > * **Validator Identity**: The optional identity signature (ex.
 UPort or Keybase).
+> * **State Sync**: By enabling state sync your node will download data related to the head or near the head of the chain and verify the data.
+This leads to drastically shorter times for joining a network [Read more](https://docs.tendermint.com/v0.34/tendermint-core/state-sync.html).
 > * **Username & Password**: Choose the username and password of your choice.
 These will be used as RPC API credentials.
 > *  **Rpc Server**: RPC, which stands for "Remote Procedure Call," is a group of protocols and interfaces that let us talk to the blockchain system.
 Through the RPC interface, we can ask for information about the blockchain (such as block number, blocks, node connection, etc.) and send a request for a transaction.
     >     * **HTTP**: Uses individual HTTP requests and responses for each call, similar to a RESTful API.